rhdpd/PacMen/README.md

 ### You can view the PacMan animation <a href="https://rhdpd.github.io/PacMen/"> PacMan </a>

-Future state: I would like to add multiple pacman with different color and potential integrate with server to have user insert their choice of pacman image.
+🔮 Future ideas - I would like to add multiple pacman with different color and potential integrate with server to have user insert their choice of pacman image.